yaslab/CSV.swift/README.md

 ```

 ### Reading a row into a Decodable object

-If you have a destination object that conforms to the `Decodable` protocol and your CSV includes a header you can serialize a row with a new instances of the object.
+If you have a destination object that conforms to the `Decodable` protocol, you can serialize a row with a new instances of the object.

 ```swift
 struct DecodableExample: Decodable {